Nutrition and Pregnancy

 - If you are pregnant and in your teenage years, your body is still growing and developing and therefore you need extra nutrition to support your own growth and to support the development of your baby.
 Here is a guide to nutrition and pregnancy in your teenage years which has been shared by our colleagues in the Rotunda Maternity Hospital.

-- Many women can experience nausea and/or vomiting in the first trimester which can impact on the amount of food you eat.
-This is a useful guide to help you manage your diet if you are suffering from nausea and / or vomiting in pregnancy which has been shared by our colleagues in the Rotunda Maternity Hospital.
+- Many women can experience nausea and/or vomiting in the first trimester which can impact on the amount of food they eat.
+This is a useful guide to help you manage your diet if you are suffering from nausea and/or vomiting in pregnancy which has been shared by our colleagues in the Rotunda Maternity Hospital.

 - Constipation is a common complaint during pregnancy, especially in the first and third trimesters.
 Diet and lifestyle can often help with relieving constipation.
 If you are suffering from constipation these dietary & lifestyle tips to relieve constipation may be of use.